Webb-site

 SEHK consultation paper on financial disclosure

-HKEx, 11-Dec-1998
+HKEX, 11-Dec-1998

 In this paper, SEHK proposed introducing full-format interim reports, shortening the deadline for interim results to 2 months and annual results to 3 months, and asked whether quarterly reporting should be introduced.